Skip to content

 How many cups of flour in a pound for Easter bread?

 1 pound of all-purpose flour equals approximately 3.5 to 4 cups, depending on how you measure.
-For enriched Easter breads like tsoureki or hot cross buns, use the spoon-and-level method: spoon flour into the cup and level off, which gives about 125g per cup.
+For enriched breads like tsoureki or hot cross buns, use the spoon-and-level method: spoon flour into the cup and level it off with a knife.
+That gives you about 125g per cup.

 How much butter for Easter baking?